DSharpPlus/DSharpPlus/docs/articles/alt_ws.md

 client.SetWebSocketClient<WebSocketSharpClient>();
 ```

-For any other implementation, make sure it's a class that inherits from [BaseWebSocketClient class](/api/DSharpPlus.BaseWebSocketClient.html "BaseWebSocketClient")
+For any other implementation, make sure it's a class that inherits from [BaseWebSocketClient class](/api/DSharpPlus.Net.WebSocket.BaseWebSocketClient.html "BaseWebSocketClient")
 and has a public parameter-less constructor.

+Lastly, make sure you remember to add `using DSharpPlus.Net.WebSocket;` to your usings.